Accounting: Markets and Organizations AC3193

-If taken as part of a BSc degree, the following course(s) must be passed before this course may be attempted:
+If taken as part of a BSc degree, the following course(s) must be attempted before this course may be taken:

 - AC2091 Financial Reporting